thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 The objective is to create an initial setup in an IBM Cloud environment for GitOps.

+`Software Everywhere` and `IasCable` provide an awesome way to eliminate writing Terraform modules.
+We are going to reuse models form a catalog the framework does provide.

+Surly we need to know the needed outline of the architecture depending on the cloud environment we are going to use, when we want  to customize the cloud resources.

-There for we use in that scenario a `Virtual Private Cloud`  and a `Red Hat OpenShift cluster` with `Argo CD installed` and integrated with a GitHub project.
+In that scenario we will use IBM Cloud with a `Virtual Private Cloud` and a `Red Hat OpenShift cluster` with `Argo CD installed` and integrated with a GitHub project.

+Steps to work with `Software Everywhere` and `IasCable`.

+1. Define a target outline of the architecture
+2. Identify the needed modules for target outline
+3. Write a customized `BOM`
+4. Use `IasCable` to create the scaffolding for a `IasCable` project
+5. Use a tools container to execute the Terraform modules in the scaffolding project outline of the `IasCable` project
+6. Depending on the container runtime you are going to use on your computer, you maybe have copy the project inside the running container because of access right restrictions.
+Because the project folder is mapped as a volume to the project.

 Let us first verify with modules we are going to use for owner custom `BOM`.
 This contains two topics initial `GitOps` configuration and setup a cloud infrastructure.